BoldGrid/w3-total-cache/readme.txt

 Typically, you should tell your web host about the permission issue and they should be able to resolve it.

 You can however try adding <em>define('FS_METHOD', 'direct');</em> to wp-config.php to circumvent the file and folder checks.

+= Does the Image Service extension use a lot of resources to convert images to WebP? =

+No.  The Image Service extension converts common image file formats to the modern WebP format using our API services.
+The conversions occur on our API service, so that resource usage does not impact your website server.

+= Is image data retained by the Total Cache Image Service API? =

+Image data received by our API is destroyed after a converted image is generated.
+The converted iamges are destroyed once picked-up/downloaded to your website by the Total Cache plugin.

 = This is too good to be true, how can I test the results? =